 What is weight loss surgery?

-Weight loss surgery is a procedure carried out by medical experts to help people - usually, those who are morbidly obese and whose condition is seriously placing their health at risk - lose a significant amount of weight.
+Weight loss surgery is a procedure carried out by doctors to help people - usually, those who are morbidly obese and whose condition is seriously placing their health at risk - lose a significant amount of weight.
 The surgery is often seen as a last resort after other forms of treatment have proven unsuccessful, and is usually only carried out for clinical rather than cosmetic reasons.

 Many patients find this type of surgery to be very effective, but the surgery carries various risks and there can be many complications involved, including:

-- Blocked out
+- Blocked bowel